 Loan-to-Value (LTV) ratio refers to the percentage of the property’s value you stand to get as the loan amount from your lender.
-The LTV is important to the lender so they can evaluate how much they can sanction as a loan sum against your property value and ensure that your loan amount does not exceed your repayment capacity, or the price of the property.
+The LTV Ratio is important to the lender, so they can evaluate how much they can sanction as a loan sum against your property value and ensure that your loan amount does not exceed your repayment capacity, or the price of the property.

-The LTV ratio is calculated using this formula:
+Loan to Value Ratio is calculated using this formula:

 LTV Ratio = Loan principal amount/Property Value x 100

-The formula suggests that if your desired property costs Rs.1 Crore* and the lender can extend an LTV of 75%, your loan amount may stand to be Rs.75 Lakhs.
+LTV Ratio formula suggests that if your desired property costs Rs.1 Crore* and the lender can extend an LTV of 75%, your loan amount may stand to be Rs.75 Lakhs.

 As the LTV is a crucial checkpoint for mortgage loan lenders, it also becomes an important criterion for your loan eligibility.
 Read on to understand how one’s loan-to-value ratio can impact their loan amount and approval.